-Exactly when ethnicity has become the politicization of culture, a decision some may take to represent themselves or others as bearers of a certain cultural identity,1 the old controversy over the relation between ethnicity and archaeology refuses to die.
-Nor is the discussion over that dealt with the relation between nationalism and archaeology, a topic that seems to concern nowadays more the historians than the archaeologists.
-In this paper, I plan to tackle three inter-related issued pertaining to those problems.
+At a time when the notion of "ethnicity" has become the politicization of culture, a decision some may take to represent themselves or others as bearers of a certain cultural identity, it is clear that the old controversy over the relation between ethnicity and archaeology refuses to die.
+Nor is the discussion dealing with the relation between nationalism and archaeology over - indeed it has become a topic that nowadays seems to concern historians more than archaeologists.
+In this paper, I plan to tackle three interrelated issues pertaining to these problems.
 What is new in the research on the relation between archaeology and nationalism?
 What is new in the research on ethnicity in medieval archaeology?
-What are the main developments in the study of ethnogenesis in the American anthropology and archaeology?
+What are the main developments in the study of ethnogenesis in American anthropology and archaeology?

-The interest in the link between archaeology and nationalism first emerged in the early 1980s and was immediately met with resistance.
-When, in the mid-1980s, Michael Shanks and Charles Tilly argued that the relations between archaeology and politics need serious consideration, many saw that as a direct attack on the status of archaeology as a (legitimate) academic discipline.2 After 1990, the question of the social and political dimensions of the practice of archaeology gained a forefront position, with a special emphasis on the link between archaeology and nationalism.
-The first studies dealt primarily with what made the historical interpretation of the archaeological material dependent upon the political situation, with many examples from Yugoslavia and the Soviet Union.3 Soon, the emphasis shifted to the link between archaeology and the
+Interest in the link between archaeology and nationalism first emerged in the early 1980s and was immediately met with resistance.
+When, in the mid-1980s, Michael Shanks and Charles Tilly argued that the relationship between archaeology and politics need serious consideration, many saw that as a direct attack on the status of archaeology as a (legitimate) academic discipline.
+After 1990, however, the question of the social and political dimensions of the practice of archaeology came to the fore, with particular emphasis on the link between archaeology and nationalism.
+The first studies from this perspective dealt primarily with what made the historical interpretation of archaeological material dependent upon the political situation, with many examples from Yugoslavia and the Soviet Union.
+Soon, the emphasis shifted to the link between archaeology